-Management Prevents First-Week Puppy LossBefore weaning, 50% of puppy loss occurs within the first 7 days (Dr. Peterson, Small Animal Pediatrics).
+Management Prevents First-Week Puppy LossBefore weaning, 50 percent of puppy loss occurs within the first seven days (Dr. Peterson, Small Animal Pediatrics).
 If we are going to make an impact in saving these first-week babies, we have to prevent the causes of loss.
 Respiratory issues, GI issues and malnutrition are found to be the big three!

 - Slow to whelp causes tired moms.
-Twenty-four hours is too long to whelp; 6-9 hours is the goal.
+Twenty-four hours is too long to whelp; six to nine hours is the goal.
 Exhausted moms are recovering, not doing puppy care.
 The need to get babies on the ground and in a timely manner seems obvious, but is often overlooked as a cause of first-week puppy loss.
 Two products have the biggest impact on labor:

 - Calcium gel – Needed for effective contractions and better puppy movement in the uterus.
 Timely delivery is the goal.
-(Read Calcium for Pregnant Dogs) Low calcium at this stage often leads to Uterine Inertia, puppy loss and C-Sections; all undesirable.
+Low calcium at this stage often leads to Uterine Inertia, puppy loss and C-Sections; all undesirable.

 - Raspberry extract – Eases ligament spasm post-contraction, which eases labor.
 It is especially helpful with early labor spasms in first-time moms who have no idea what labor means.
 Breeders' Edge® Oxy Mate™ Prenatal has red raspberry extract in the vitamin or you can add the red raspberry extract concentrate to your water three weeks before birth.